paulzuradzki/til/other/crypto_cracking_caesar_cipher.md

 ### Resources

-For more programming practice or historical reading on cryptography, see:
+For more programming practice or historical reading on introductory cryptography, see:

 #### [*Cracking Codes with Python* by Al Sweigart](https://inventwithpython.com/cracking/)
 * This is also a solid Python beginner programming book.
 I often recommend [*Automate the Boring Stuff*](http://automatetheboringstuff.com/) by the same author to beginners (just look past the camel case).